jerryquickly/skills_extractor/README.md

 Simple web application using the Python 3, [Flask](http://flask.pocoo.org), SQLAlchemy.
 After register, you can upload document for storage and searching.
 Document is indexed using [Elasticsearch](https://www.elastic.co).
 [RDFLib](https://github.com/RDFLib/rdflib) load all defined skills in ontology resource files, and report matching skills on document.
+To import the result, please edit/add more ontology files to directory [project/server/resources/ontologies](project/server/resources/ontologies/skills-example.owl.ttl)
 [Celery](http://www.celeryproject.org) help do index and extract skills asynchronous

 ## Quick Start